 Symptoms and Complications

 When the organs served don’t get the fluid they need, more inflammation results there too.
-The most frequent Sjogren’s Syndrome symptoms are:
+The most frequent symptoms of Sjogren’s Syndrome are:

 - severe dry eyes and mouth

 Less common complications are:

 - disorders of the liver

 - disorders of the intestines

 Up to four million Americans have it, many are likely undiagnosed.
 Diagnosis typically takes years, and sometimes decades, due to symptoms being so varied and difficult to tie together.
 In addition, the diagnostic criteria hasn’t been nailed down yet, unfortunately.
 There are three distinct diagnostic classifications of Sjogren’s, and depending on which one your doctor is using, you may or may not get the label.

 The stress of living with symptoms of Sjogren’s Syndrome but no diagnosis adds a layer of complication to the already frustrating and exhausting symptoms caused by the disorder.
 Often, people with Sjogren’s Symptoms are viewed as one of the “worried well” until it occurs to one of her physicians to test for it.

 Most symptoms and complications are managed by specialists for each affected body system, and the condition is not considered fatal, despite having no cure.
 People living with this can range from having barely noticeable symptoms to disability from the impact it has on different body systems.
 If it sounds like you, ask your doctor about Sjogren’s.